 If you’re wondering whether to choose a university course or a drama school, Middlesex offers the best of both worlds by combining highly practical teaching and a wide range of production opportunities with the chance to closely examine why and how theatre is made, giving you the freedom to pursue your interests and discover what makes you unique as a designer and practitioner.

 This course will develop your skills and talents as a scenographer while equipping you with a wide range of theatre-making and production skills that give you the ability to put your creative ideas into action.

 You'll study the key processes and principles of the practice and study of design and production as well as a diverse range of critical, cultural and historical perspectives on theatre as a live art form.
 You'll also learn how these are applied or considered in scenographic practice.
 You'll explore ethical approaches to theatre-making and the role of critical analysis in your and others’ design practice, and be introduced to professional networks, contexts and organisations relevant to your future career.

 During your studies, you'll develop and refine a broad portfolio of skills, methods, techniques and crafts in scenographic and production practices.
 You'll gain the key entrepreneurial and administrative skills required for a career in the creative industries, and develop an individual approach to delivering highly creative work underpinned by innovation and critical insight.

-This degree will give you the opportunity to develop new production and technical skills in Lighting, Costume, Set Construction, Projection, VR, Sound including binaural, Puppetry, Props, Stage and Production/Events Management.
+This degree will give you the opportunity to develop new production and technical skills in Lighting, Costume, Set Design, Projection, Virtual and Augmented Reality, Sound, Puppetry, Props, Stage Management and Production/Events.

 You'll gain the ability to identify design challenges and generate and process design ideas and concepts as well as being able to critically reflect on your and others' work and evaluate a range of creative practices.